 azure insights alerts rule metric set [options] <ruleName> <location> <resourceGroup> <windowSize> <operator> <threshold> <targetResourceId> <metricName> <timeAggregationOperator>

 The following example sets up an alert on a website resource.
 The alert triggers whenever it consistently receives any traffic for 5 minutes and again when it receives no traffic for 5 minutes.

 azure insights alerts rule metric set myrule eastus myreasourcegroup PT5M GreaterThan 2 /subscriptions/dededede-7aa0-407d-a6fb-eb20c8bd1192/resourceGroups/myresourcegroupname/providers/Microsoft.Web/sites/mywebsitename BytesReceived Total

-To create webhook or send email when a classic metric alert fires, first create the email and/or webhooks.
+To create a webhook or send an email when a classic metric alert fires, first create the email or webhook.
 Then create the rule immediately afterwards.
-You cannot associate webhook or emails with already created rules using the CLI.
+You can't associate webhooks or emails with rules that have already been created.

 azure insights alerts actions email create --customEmails email@example.com azure insights alerts actions webhook create https://www.contoso.com azure insights alerts rule metric set myrulewithwebhookandemail eastus myreasourcegroup PT5M GreaterThan 2 /subscriptions/dededede-7aa0-407d-a6fb-eb20c8bd1192/resourceGroups/myresourcegroupname/providers/Microsoft.Web/sites/mywebsitename BytesReceived Total